cs-497s-sp21-a-Orgitect/orgitect/exemplars/django-models/README-MODELS.md

-This is an example of an intermediate model (python class, used with Django) and an integral point of focus is the ManyToMany field that uses through = 'ex_model' to assign 'ex_model' as the intermediary
+This is an example of an intermediate model often used for django.
+Note that the parameter "through" for ManyToMany relationships can set another model as intermediary.
+This should aid in learning how to integrate databases.